 For some, acquiring granular and reliable broadband data to effectively inform broadband initiatives has been a challenge.
-This is why using our core Broadband Serviceable Location data, we created the BroadbandFabric NetworkPlan dataset to provide complete and precise data for effective broadband network planning and design.
-The BroadbandFabric NetworkPlan dataset is built for broadband deployment projects, complete with coordinates and addresses of the latest Broadband Serviceable Locations, and is tied with other insightful data attributes such as BDC broadband service availability data, competition, federally funded areas, cost to serve (Fiber and FW), demand, demographics, and MORE.
-This dataset provides you with an array of data (true data fabric) designed to guide effective and intelligent decisions in broadband deployment projects.
+This is why using our core Broadband Serviceable Location data, we created the NetworkPlan dataset to provide complete and precise data for effective broadband network planning and design.
+Comes complete with coordinates, addresses, and other insightful data attributes such as Service Availability, Cost and Economics, Engineering and Construction, Demand and Demographics, and MORE per location.
 Data is available for all U.S. counties, states, and territories.

 BroadbandFabric NetworkPlan Data Suite